Finite groups with geodetic Cayley graphs: Preliminaries

 The length of a word $w = a_1 \cdots a_n \in \Sigma^*$ (with $a_i \in \Sigma$) is denoted by $\abs{w} = n$.
 We denote the set of words over $\Sigma$ of length $n$ by $\Sigma^n$.
 A word $w \in \Sigma^*$ is called a \emph{geodesic} for (or representing) a group element $g \in G$ if $w= g$ and $w$ is shortest among all words with that property.
 The geodesic length of $g \in G$ is defined as the length of a geodesic word representing $g$.
 If $g$ admits a unique geodesic, we denote its geodesic by $\mathrm{geod}(g)$.

 We use the following notation for specific groups. $C_n$ is the cyclic group of order $n$, $D_{2n}$ the dihedral group of order $2n$, and $S_n$ (resp.\ $A_n$) the symmetric (resp.\ alternating) group on $n$ elements.
-A direct product is denoted by $\times$ and a \emph{semidirect product} by $\rtimes$, where $G = N \rtimes H$ means that $N$ is a normal subgroup of $G$ and $H$ a subgroup of $G$ such that $G = NH$ and $N\cap H = \{1\}$.
-Notice that $G/N = H$ in this case.
-Be aware that writing $G = N \rtimes H$ does not completely define $G$~-- instead we need to also specify a homomorphism from $H$ to the automorphism group of $N$ describing the action $(h,n) \mapsto hnh^{-1}$ of $H$ on $N$ (in other words $H$ acts on $N$ via automorphisms).
+A direct product is denoted by $\times$ and a \emph{semidirect product} by $\rtimes$, where $G = N \rtimes H$ means that $N$ is a normal subgroup of $G$ and $H$ a subgroup of $G$ such that $G = NH$ and $N\cap H = \Triv$.
+Notice that $G/N \cong H$ in this case.
+Be aware that, if we are given only $N$ and $H$, then writing $G = N \rtimes H$ does not completely define $G$~-- instead we need to also specify a homomorphism from $H$ to the automorphism group of $N$ describing the action $(h,n) \mapsto hnh^{-1}$ of $H$ on $N$ (in other words $H$ acts on $N$ via automorphisms).